usgs/shakemap/doc_source/manual4_0/ug_related_systems.rst

-As discussed in detail the :ref:`technical-guide-4`, ShakeMap is augmented by DYFI input for constraining intensities, and from those, estimates of peak ground motions (in some cases, and for some regions), as shown in :num:`Figure #figure-related-systems`.
+As discussed in detail the :ref:`technical-guide-4`, ShakeMap is augmented by DYFI input for constraining intensities, and from those, estimates of peak ground motions (in some cases, and for some regions), as shown in :num:`Figure #figure-related-systems-4`.
 DYFI and ShakeMap in conjunction then represent the shaking hazard input for two other primary systems that estimated losses: ShakeCast and PAGER.
 ShakeCast is intended for specific users to prioritize response for specific